Skip to Content

 You must prove the other driver was negligent.
 You must prove that the injuries prevented you from working.
 You must prove through documentation the earnings that were lost due to the injury.

-This is exactly why it is important to consult with an experienced lawyer to help you through this process.
+This is exactly why it is important to consult with an experienced personal injury lawyer to help you through this process.

 What if the fault is not clear?
 What if the other driver claims you caused the accident?
 If this occurs, it is definitely time to consult with a personal injury lawyer.
 Liability is established by proving that another party caused the accident.
 Your attorney will help determine who was at fault.